 This option has the advantage of certainty, since all RAs will be construed under the same choice of law.
 It will also be consistent with the drafting approach in the RA, which is drafted according to U.S. law principles.

-The main disadvantage of this option is that it forces all registries worldwide to abide by California law in their contractal relation with ICANN.
+The main disadvantage of this option is that it forces all registries worldwide to abide by California law in their contractual relations with ICANN.
 While US-based registries might not see that as a problem, several members of the Subgroup outlined the inconsistency between the global mandate of ICANN and the imposition of California law in its contracts with registries.
 Moreover, this might place some non-US registries at a disadvantage in interpreting and potentially litigating the RA, since their knowledge of California and US law might be limited.
 FInally, California law might act as a chilling effect on potential litigation, discouraging litigants from litigating simply based on their lack of knowledge of California law.

 C. Carve-out Approach

-Another possible option would be a “Carve-Out” solution, whereby certain parts of the contract (“some parts of the agreement [which] may require a uniform treatment for all registry operators”) are governed by a predetermined law (e.g., California) and other parts (e.g., “eligibility rules for second level domains, privacy and data protection rules”) are governed by the either the same law which governs the registry as a legal person
+A thirdr possible option would be a “Carve-Out” approach, whereby certain parts of the contract (“some parts of the agreement [which] may require a uniform treatment for all registry operators”) are governed by a predetermined law (e.g., California) and other parts (e.g., “eligibility rules for second level domains, privacy and data protection rules”) are governed by the either the same law which governs the registry as a legal person or by using the “Menu” approach for these other parts of the RA.

 This option has the advantage of certainty of interpretation for the uniform provisions of the Agreement, while allowing greater flexibility for other portions.